 Because you'll be starting small, you don't need to hire a market research company to do the job for you.
 You can conduct DIY market research by browsing online forums and threads related to your prospective product.
 Other research methods like email/personal interviews, informal surveys, and focus group discussions (FGDs) also work.

 Yes, you need to put those things in writing because it's important to be organized as an entrepreneur.
-Also, your business plan could come in handy when you need to apply for a business loan.
+Also, your business plan could come in handy when you need to apply for a business loan in the Philippines.

-If it will take time to save enough money for your new enterprise, or you don't want to touch your savings, consider getting a low-interest personal loan for business purposes from a bank.
-Borrowing money at a low interest rate is a good idea because the loan won't eat away your earnings.
+If it will take time to save enough money for your new enterprise, or you don't want to touch your savings, consider applying for a personal loan for business purposes from a bank.
+Borrowing money at a low interest rate is a good idea because the loan won't eat away at your earnings.

 But if you're after maximizing profits, then choose the top-selling products or those with high demand.
 You may use online tools like the Google Keyword Planner to find the most searched brands and product categories related to the product/s you want to sell.

-Once you've decided on the products for your buy and sell business, look for wholesale suppliers of the items you want to sell.
+Once you've decided on the products for your buy-and-sell business, look for wholesale suppliers of the items you want to sell.